-To meet Pennsylvania’s Basic Skills Testing Requirement, candidates may now "mix and match" scores from any of the following tests:
+To meet Pennsylvania’s Basic Skills Testing Requirement, candidates may now "mix and match" scores from any of the following options:

 - ACT (old and new)